robotframework/robotframework/doc/releasenotes/rf-3.2.2.rst

 Libdoc enhancements
 -------------------

-Libdoc HTML output has been enhanced in several ways:
+Libdoc's HTML output has been enhanced in several ways:

-- Keyword arguments are split to own lines to make them easier to read especially when there are lot of arguments or arguments have default values or type information. (`#3639`_)
+- Keyword arguments are split to separate lines to make them easier to read especially when there are lot of arguments or arguments have type information or default values. (`#3639`_)

 - If argument type is an enumeration__, its members are shown automatically in arguments.
-This helps, for example, the new Browser__ library that uses enumerations extensively. (`#3637`_)
+This helps, for example, with the Browser__ library that uses enumerations extensively. (`#3637`_)

 - Shortcuts to keywords can be shown in expanded list in addition to the old compact style.
   (`#3635`_)

-- Libdoc now again works if the original source of the keyword cannot be found. (`#3587`_)
+- Libdoc once again works if the original source of the keyword cannot be found. (`#3587`_)

-To see how the enhancements look like for real, see the documentation of Browser__ and SeleniumLibrary__.
+To see actual examples of the enhancements, see the documentation for Browser__ and SeleniumLibrary__.

 __ https://docs.python.org/3/library/enum.html